sebastianlarisch/spryker-docs/docs/scos/dev/guidelines/coding-guidelines/code-quality.md

 ## The Results

 * **Maintainability**: keeping code & architecture clean as crucial part of complex commerce development
-* **Accessibility**: developers can easily understand and start working with Spryker Commerce OS’s code base
+* **Accessibility**: developers can easily understand and start working with Spryker Commerce OS’s codebase
 * **Bug probability**: much lower error-proneness, resulting in fewer resources needed for bug-fixing

 ## Understanding the Results